D-Jeffrey/Embroidery-File-Organize/README.md

 ## requirements

-It was designed to work with [mySewnet Cloud](https://cloud.mysewnet.com/) which is a type of file share service for sewing machines.
+It was designed to work with [mySewnet™ Cloud](https://cloud.mysewnet.com/) which is a type of file share service for sewing machines.

 `$treetop = "Embroidery"` is the directory name within your mysewingnet cloud that this program will put all the files and clean our file types that do not match the type you set.
-It must exist in in the root directory of the **mySewingnet cloud folders**, order for the program to run.
+It must exist in in the root directory of the **mySewnet cloud folders**, order for the program to run.
 `$instructions = "Embroidery Instructions"`  this is where all the instructions are saved (outside of mysewingnet).
 It must exist within the users **Documents** folder in order for the program to run

 Depending on the types Embrodery file extensions your machine uses then you may what to change the sewing file types of for you machine.